myearwood1/Weekdays/README.md

 Even though I made a small error in the first MyWeekdays, Foxite showed no politeness.
 No collaboration was offered.
 Only criticism and an attempt to belittle me.
 I let the numbers speak for themselves.

-I fixed the error and the code is the fastest so far.
+I fixed the error and the code was the fastest at that time.

-As to those who feel Ben's was alright or, worse, those that think the 8-year-old-child loop code is good enough, I'm ashamed to think we are all supposedly equal programmers.
+As to those who feel Ben's was alright or, worse, those who think the 8-year-old-child loop code is good enough, I'm ashamed to think we are all supposedly equal programmers.

 Novices, you can learn a lot from this code.
 This uses the Windows API to get high-resolution timing.
-Yet you don't see a single declare API.
+Yet you only see a single declare API call.
 Try and understand how.
 It's a good method.
 This must run multiple times, just like a microbiologist grows a sample in a petri dish.
 That is science, not flat-earther misconceptions.

 In this case the calculation methods are so much better than the loop or query that I had to run it 100,000 times just to get a visible measure.